 Incorporating Plant Watering Spikes from GF Garden is a great way to upgrade your traditional potted plants.
 Insert the spike, attach a water bottle, and let the spike do its work.
 It will release water at a steady rate straight to the roots.
 It even comes with an adjustable flow in case your plant is thirstier than usual.

 With the Self-Watering Windowsill Herb Garden by Urban Leaf, you create an elegant home for a self-watering herb garden.
-Pop one of their smart soil inserts and included seeds into a water-filled recycled wine or beer bottle.
-Then place it in a window.
+Pop one of their smart soil inserts and included seeds into a water-filled recycled wine or beer bottle and place it in a window.
 The sun will take it from there.

 Terrariums are another great way to bring the outdoors in.
 With the Zodiac Stone Terrarium by Luludi Living Art, you can spice it up with beautiful decorations and colors.
 Housing a tiny garden of pebbles, a zodiac stone, and air plant, you can keep your tiny garden looking vibrant.